DemonBunnyBon/tld-house-lights/README.md

 + **Turn off aurora light flicker**: Turns off light flickering during auroras.
 + **Shadow casting**: If turned on, lights will cast shadows (can show artifacts and might reduce performance)
 + **Colorless lights**: If turned on, lights will cast a more white light.
 If not, they will cast light with the default color.
++ **Interaction distance**: Controls how far away from the switch you can interact with it, in meters.

+## Special Thanks:
+Huge thanks to Xpazeman, the original creator of the mod, who mainained it throughout all these years.

+# Installation:

+- Download the latest version of [Mod Settings](https://github.com/DigitalzombieTLD/ModSettings/releases), it is required.
+- Download the latest .dll file, drop it in your mods folder.
+- Enjoy!